blog-banner-image

 2

 “It’s an exciting career, and it’s very rewarding to work behind the scenes.
-To those who find themselves being tech-savvy, and also wanting to make a difference through everyday life and for victims of crimes, this is an excellent and growing career option.”Mario Merendon, Mobile Device Forensics Chairman for the International Association of Computer Investigative Specialists (IACIS)
+To those who find themselves being tech-savvy, and also wanting to make a difference through everyday life and for victims of crimes, this is an excellent and growing career option.”Mario Merendon, Training Chair for Mobile Forensics with the International Association of Computer Investigative Specialists (IACIS)

-“When it comes to investigations, those devices are key,” says Mario Merendon, a computer forensic investigator for Denton County Criminal District Attorney’s Office and the mobile device forensics chairman for the International Association of Computer Investigative Specialists (IACIS).
+“When it comes to investigations, those devices are key,” says Mario Merendon, Training Chair for Mobile Device Forensics with the International Association of Computer Investigative Specialists (IACIS).
 “The type of information that these devices hold helps us piece together a timeline of events.
 That timeline can give us a full picture of a conversation.
 It can give us the motive of a crime.
 It can give us location data.
 Compared to what was available to assist in solving crimes ten years ago, there’s just a vast amount of information that these mobile devices now hold.”

 Mobile forensics is a complicated discipline.
 Today’s mobile forensics experts need to be trained in the best practices of mobile forensics and investigative procedure, but they also need to stay abreast of the changes and characteristics in cutting-edge technology.